d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 b = np.ones(n)
 ```

-Since we will benchmark the running time frequently in this book, let's define a timer to do simply analysis of the running time.
+Since we will benchmark the running time frequently in this book,
+let's define a timer (hereafter accessed via the `d2l` package
+to track the running time.

 ```{.python .input  n=1}
 # Save to the d2l package.